Scott Goldblatt

 Scott Daniel Goldblatt (born July 12, 1979) is an American former competition swimmer and Olympic gold medalist who specialized in freestyle events.
+While swimming primarily in the lead position of the 4 x 200 freestyle relay, Goldblatt took a gold and silver in the 2000, and 2004 Olympics and a silver and bronze medal in the 2001 and 2003 World Aquatics Championships.
+He also performed well in the 2005 Maccabiah Games in Israel, winning several medals.

 Biography

-Raised in Scotch Plains, New Jersey, Goldblatt first began swimming in the children's pool at his local swim club, Willow Grove Swim Club in Scotch Plains.
-Then he swam for the Scotch Plains/Fanwood YMCA until he joined the Berkeley Aquatic Club under head coach Jim Wood.
+Raised in Scotch Plains, New Jersey, Goldblatt first began swimming in the children's pool at his local Willow Grove Swim Club in Scotch Plains.
+He began competitive swimming around the age of eight.
+In July 1993, at the age of 14, he took a first place in his age group at the 100 free at the Garden State Games with a time of 59.27, impressive for his age.
+He also won the 200 with a 2:06.95 as well as the 400 free.
+His skills as a sprinter were recognized in his early career.

+He swam for the Scotch Plains/Fanwood YMCA until he joined the Berkeley Aquatic Club under head coach Jim Wood.

 In 1995, at the age of 15, he qualified for his first national championships and was named Rookie of the Meet.
-Two years later, in 1997, he broke into the World Top 50 rankings after ranking 46th in the 200-meter Freestyle.
+Two years later, in 1997, he broke into the World Top 50 rankings after being rated 46th in the 200-meter Freestyle.
 He was also named to the World University Games team, where he won both a gold and a silver medal.
 Goldblatt graduated in 1997 from Scotch Plains-Fanwood High School.

+University of Texas swimming

+Goldblatt attended the University of Texas from around 1997 to the summer of 2002, and received a degree in sport management.
+From 2000 to 2002, Texas won the NCAA Swimming Team Championships in three successive years.
+Goldblatt's coach at Texas, Eddie Reese led the Longhorns team to 15 NCAA championships, and gave the team international recognition.

-Goldblatt attended the University of Texas and received a degree in sport management.
-During his first two years at Texas he was named All-American in five events and won two NCAA relay titles.
+Reese also served as an Olympic Coach from 2000 to 2012 and as a Head Olympic Coach in 2004 and 2008.
+During his first two years at Texas, Scott was named All-American in five events and won two NCAA relay titles.
 During these years, he did not improve internationally, and subsequently fell from the World Rankings in the 200-meter Freestyle.

-At the NCAA Championships in 2000, he was a member of Texas's NCAA title-winning relay for the third straight year, and he helped lead Texas to becoming NCAA Champions while being named All-America in four events.
+At the NCAA Championships in 2000, he was a member of Texas's NCAA title-winning relay for the third straight year, and helped lead Texas to the NCAA Championship, being named an All-American in four events.